Financing Study Away

 Stanford is committed to providing all undergraduates the opportunity to study away with BOSP, regardless of financial circumstances.

-- Apart from airfare and personal travel expenses, the basic cost of studying with BOSP is close to the cost of remaining on campus.
+- Apart from airfare and personal travel expenses, the basic cost of studying with BOSP for a quarter is close to the cost of remaining on campus.